Iraqi Kurdish police say man admits to murder of 14-year-old girl in Germany

 Ahmed added: “He tried to convince her not to call the police but she insisted so he choked her and buried her beneath the dirt.”

-German newspaper Wiesbadener Kurier reported that Bashar was expected to be extradited to Germany on Saturday.
-A spokesman for Germany’s federal police declined to comment on the report.
+German media reported earlier that Bashar was expected to be extradited to Germany on Saturday.
+German federal police declined to comment on the details emerging from the suspect’s arrest or on the report on the timing of extradition.

-“We have strong ties with Germany, European countries and with Interpol regarding this case,” Ahmed said.
-“With regard to extraditing him to Germany, this depends on what the Kurdistan Regional Government (KRG) and the German government agree on.”
+Chancellor Angela Merkel expressed her dismay at the crime and said it should be a reminder to Germans of the need to do whatever possible for the integration of immigrants.

+“The incredible suffering experienced by the family, the victim, affects everyone, including me,” she said on the sidelines of a G7 summit meeting in Canada.

+“The cooperation in this regard between German and Kurdish security authorities worked well here ...
+It is good that the alleged perpetrator was caught, that he probably also will be returning to Germany,” Merkel said.

+She added, “This is a reminder to all of us, first, to take the task of integration very seriously, to make our common values very clear, again and again.
+But also to punish any crime.
+We can only live together if we all stick to our laws.”

-Chancellor Angela Merkel’s decision to take in large numbers of asylum seekers during Europe’s 2015 migrant crisis has stirred a political backlash, with many politicians calling for new rules to make it easier to deport immigrants.
+Merkel’s decision to take in large numbers of asylum seekers during Europe’s 2015 migrant crisis has stirred a political backlash, with many politicians calling for new rules to make it easier to deport immigrants.

 Bashar had been living in Germany as a refugee since 2015, German media have reported.